adobe/spectrum-web-components/tools/theme/README.md

 ## Description

 `sp-theme` applies a Spectrum theme by using CSS custom properties to set default sizes & colors for all of the components in its scope.
-The Spectrum design system provides four color themes (`lightest`, `light`, `dark`, and `darkest`) and two different scales (`medium` and `large`) to support desktop & mobile UI.
+The Spectrum design system provides four color themes (`lightest`, `light` and `dark`) and two different scales (`medium` and `large`) to support desktop & mobile UI.

 ### Usage